 If the shape is irregular you can trim it to the desired shape you want.
 I wanted mine somewhat natural looking, so I didn’t do a lot of trimming.

 When I was done adding my boxwood pieces, I finished the topiary off by glueing a bit of green moss around the base of the branches to hide the floral tape and any hot glue that might be showing.

-I just left the dirt in my pot exposed, but if you are starting with a new pot/topiary and using stirofoam, you can either fill the pot with dirt around the stirofoam or add a layer of moss to cover it.
+I just left the dirt in my post exposed, but if you are starting with a new pot/topiary and using stirofoam, you can either fill the pot with dirt around the stirofoam or add a layer of moss to the top to cover the stirofoam.

 the finished topiary with live boxwood cuttings